-The intent of this track is to engage the FHIR community on the implementation of the FAIR (Findability, Accessibility, Interoperability, and Reuse) principles and FAIR health data objects by using HL7 FHIR.
+The intent of this track is to engage the FHIR and FAIR communities on the implementation of the FAIR (Findability, Accessibility, Interoperability, and Reuse) principles and FAIR health data objects by using HL7 FHIR.
 This objective will be pursuit by leveraging on existing HL7 FHIR implementation experiences.

 There is a growing interest, above all in the research communities, on FAIR data.
 The aspirational nature of principles however led to a wide range of interpretations of FAIRness.
 The FAIR principles by itself in fact do not strictly define how to achieve a state of FAIRness.

 To facilitate the implementation and the assessment of FAIR health data by using HL7 FHIR, a new HL7 project (called FAIRness for FHIR) is going to be started: the first objective of this project is the development of a new FHIR IG (FHIR4FAIR) to support social and health data FAIRness.

 This first edition of the FAIR track aims to engage the FHIR and FAIR communities on the implementation of the FAIR principles and the assessment of the FAIR indicators, by collecting and discussing implementation experiences, known challenges, and proposed solutions,....
 This also by testing and supporting the refinement of existing project specific FHIR IGs as the EU funded FAIR4Health project.